ctsstc/d2jsp-user-count/README.md

 - Node
   - You can download and install the latest from: https://nodejs.org/en/download/
   - Or you can use your favorite OS/3rd Party Package Manager
-  - Or or or,,, maybe you already have it, run `node -v`, you should try to be on version `16` at least.
+  - Or or or,,, maybe you already have it, run `node -v`, you should try to be on version `16` at least
 - Project Dependencies
   - Run `npm install` from the project directory